-On average, 2,194 older adults, who were 65 years and over, resided in Adams County during the 2016 to 2020 period.
+On average, 2,194 older adults, who were 65 years and over, resided in Adams County in 2020.
 The population of older adults made up 11.1% of the county's total population.

 Table 24 below shows the number of older adults, 65 years and over, living in Adams County's communities.
 The percentage of older adults in these communities ranged from a high of 22.2% in Washtucna to a low of 1.5% in Hatton.